Universal scaling of Green's functions in disordered non-Hermitian systems: The Lyapunov exponents of transfer matrices

 Then this process is repeated recursively so that

 where $Q_n$ is a unitary matrix and $R_n$ is upper triangular.
-Practically, the matrix product in Eq. \eqref{apeq:starting_matrix} to obtain the initial unitary matrix $Q_0$ can be done in a similar way by performing recursive QR decomposition.
+Practically, the matrix product in Eq. \eqref{apeq:starting_matrix} to obtain the initial unitary matrix $Q_0$ can be calculated similarly by performing recursive QR decomposition.
 As a result, $\mathcal{R}_n$ in Eq. \eqref{apeq:qr1} is equivalent to $ \mathcal{R}_n=\prod_{i=1}^nR_{i}$ and we obtain